 Finally, if you notice excess water or plant growth around your tank cover or above your tank or leach field, you have a problem.
 This is a primary signal to homeowners that it’s time for septic system inspection and service.
 If the tank or leach field is leaking, the water may seep and stand in your yard.
 Plants also thrive on the excess moisture and – ahem – fertilizer.
 Don’t take chances.
 The best way to avoid septic trouble is to have your system inspected and serviced regularly – every three to five years is a good plan.
 Also, avoid flushing things down the toilet and drain that can harm your system.

-Call Express Septic Services at 864-302-1810 if you notice any of the above signs.
+Call Express Septic Services today, if you notice any of the above signs.
 We gladly help customers in Greenville, Anderson, and Spartanburg, SC.